The Heart Raider

-The Heart Raider is a 1923 silent film romantic comedy produced by Famous Players–Lasky and released by Paramount Pictures.
+The Heart Raider is a 1923 American silent romantic comedy film produced by Famous Players–Lasky and released by Paramount Pictures.
 It is based on an original story for the screen and was directed by Wesley Ruggles and starred Agnes Ayres and Mahlon Hamilton.
-A Czech release print survives at George Eastman House, Rochester, New York.
+A Czech release print survives at the George Eastman Museum, Rochester, New York.

 Brothers Charles and Wesley Ruggles on a rare occasion work here on the same film.
 Future torch singer Helen Morgan has an uncredited extra part.